kbarrett-119/Serif_Take_Home/README.md

 ##OVERVIEW

 I used the Jupyter notebook Serif_Take_Home.ipynb to process the data.
-The resulting table with processed and cleaned up data is saved in TakeHome.csv.
+The resulting table with processed data is saved in TakeHome.csv.

 A large part of the code focuses on looking for inconsistencies between the hpt and tic files (which were minimal).